matt-bro/GDM/README.md

 I made some unit tests that should be in the same place as the view models

 ### Considerations
 - Storyboards - Due to time constraints I have used one storyboard.
 In real projects I would either use a lot of seperated storyboards or generally setup the UI completely in code.
+If you want to see me settings up constraints in code, my EmptyView would be one place to see it.
 - Chat UI - I made a quick implementation of a Chat UI with a TableView and a normal TextView as input which just gets pushed up by constraints.
 In a prod App this would need strongly to be changed to a CollectionView (for layout flexibility) and a proper AccessoryView subclass for handling input/keyboard/layout properly.
 Especially the Input implementation needs quite some fine tuning to feel right on all devices.

 ### Functional Requirements:
 - Show a list of users retrieved from any publicly available GitHub user account on the initial screen.
 - Make sure to show each user's GitHub handle (i.e., their account name with the '@' prefix) and their profile image on this screen.
 - Use the [GET users](https://developer.github.com/v3/users/#get-all-users) endpoint to retrieve the list of users.